July 11th, 2019

 Nationwide, communities of all sizes grapple with building and sustaining the services that improve health outcomes and reduce health inequities.
 There rarely are adequate resources to fully address challenges that are generational in nature.

 At the same time, a community’s available resources, services and assets are rarely leveraged either as efficiently or as cohesively as possible.
 The phrase “working in silos” is often used.
-When organizations and agencies don’t know what others in their community are doing — or worse, don’t even know that a resource or service exists — resources can be wasted on duplication and opportunities to partner, engage and ultimately help more people and make a larger collective impact are never realized.
+When organizations and agencies don’t know what others in their community are doing — or worse, don’t even know that a service exists — resources can be wasted on duplication while opportunities to partner, help more people and ultimately make a larger collective impact are never realized.

 That’s where AccessHealth Spartanburg is making a difference.
 AHS is a connector — its care navigators work with clients to determine their needs and then connect them to the organizations, resources and services in the community that can help.
 AccessHealth Spartanburg care navigators are uniquely qualified to do this because of their knowledge of and relationships with the relevant organizations and service providers in the community.